7 Ways to Delete Temporary Files on Mac/Windows 11

 Part 2.
 Is It Safe to Delete Temp Files on Mac?

 The answer is generally YES, because temporary files are often unnecessary, as mentioned above.
 However, this also depends on the solution you adopt indeed.
 To help you pick the appropriate method, we sum up 5 useful methods in the next part.
-Before trying them, it’s suggested to close any running apps or processes on your Mac first.
+Before trying them, it’s suggested to close any running apps or processes on your Mac and back up your Mac first.

 Step 1: Choose Apple option from the upper menu and select Restart.